vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/processes/merges-and-syncs.rst

 ..
 TODO merging link

 To complete a merge, interaction and supervision by Ubuntu maintainers are required.
-See TODO for details on performing a merge.
+See :ref:`merge-a-package` for details on performing a merge.

 See the section :ref:`archive-components` in the article that explains the Ubuntu package archive for an explanation of ``main``, ``universe``, ``restricted``, and ``multiverse``.